hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 ## Shutdown/startup behavior

+This is about handling the counting service's shutdown and start-up, and how it affects counting logs.
+After the service starts, we may choose to continue counting or reset counts to zero.

+### Pros

 This service is responsible for counting records it received, not the records that were sent (for whatever reason).
 From the counting service's point of view, it would make sense to handle shutdown and startup behavior (by pausing counting when the service shuts down, and resuming when it starts up).

-There are also arguments against handling this behavior, i.e. simply counting from 0 whenever the service is started again.
+### Cons

 It might give the wrong impression that everything is OK.
 Let's assume the counting window is 10 seconds, and the service was down for 7 seconds.
 If we handle the shutdown, the counting service will show counts for the 3